bitcoinvsalts/node-binance-trader/README.md

   * You can provide a comma delimited list of coins that you want to ignore trade signals for (e.g. DOGE).
 * **CONFIG: Virtual Trading Balance**
   * You can set a default balance for virtual trades, this allows you to simulate some of the auto-balancing or funding models above.
+  * NOTE: All virtual balances will be reset if the trader restarts, but it will attempt to recreate them using the open trades.
+However, as BVA has no record of auto balancing, all virtual trades and balances will reset based on the original opening quantity/cost.
+* **Alternate Wallet Fall Back**
+  * If you do not have sufficient funds in your primary wallet (e.g. margin) to make LONG trades, it will automatically try to make the trade from your other wallet (e.g. spot).
+* **Web Diagnostics**
+  * You can connect to the trader webserver to view the internal information that is being tracked (e.g. http://localhost:8003/log).
+The following commands are available:
+    * /log - Internal log (newest entries at the top)
+    * /pnl - Calculated rate of return and history of open and close balances (close estimation based on available data)
+    * /trades - Current open trades list
+    * /trans - Log of actual buy, sell, borrow, repay transactions (newest entries at the top)
+    * /strategies - Configured strategies
+    * /virtual - Current virtual balances
+  * You can also configure a **Web Password** in the environment variables to restrict access to these commands (e.g. http://localhost:8003/log?mysecret).
 * **Individual Tracking of Real/Virtual Trades**
   * In the original trader if you started a strategy in virtual trading and switched to real trading, or vice versa, it would attempt to close trades based on the current status of the strategy, rather than how the trade was originally opened.
 This means it could try to close a trade on Binance that was originally opened virtually, or worse, never close the open trade on Binance because you've now switched the strategy to virtual.
 Now, if the trade opened on Binance it will close on Binance even if the strategy has been switched to virtual.
 If you don't want this to happen, make sure you close or stop the open trades before switching modes.
-* **Web Diagnostics**
-  * You can connect to the trader web server to view the internal information that is being tracked (e.g. http://localhost:8003/log).
-The following commands are available:
-    * /log - Internal log (newest entries at the top)
-    * /trades - Current open trades list
-    * /virtual - Current virtual balances
-    * /strategies - Configured strategies
+  * NOTE: It can only remember the previous state while the trader is running.
+If the trader restarts with mixed states, all trades will be reloaded with the current state of the strategy.
+* **Clean Up Stopped Trades**
+  * If you stop a trade in the BVA hub then manually close it, first it will actually try to close the trade on Binance, but if that fails it will still respond to the BVA hub with a close signal so that the open trade does not hang around forever.
+This is important for the calculations used in the auto balancing, as they rely on the current list of open trades.
+So if you want to purge a stopped trade like this, first make sure you have moved any funds from Binance so that it cannot execute the close.
 * **Comments**
   * I've added extensive comments to the trader.ts code to (hopefully) help you understand how it works.
 But please feel free to find me on Discord if you have any questions.